Chandra Taal: Fauna and flora

 There are vast meadows on the banks of the lake.
 During springtime, these meadows are carpeted with hundreds of varieties of wild flowers.
-In 1871, Harcourt, Assistant Commissioner of Kullu, reported that there was a plain of good grass to the north of Chadra Taal, where shepherds brought large herds for grazing from Kullu and Kangra.
+In 1871, Harcourt, Assistant Commissioner of Kullu, reported that there was a plain of good grass to the north of Chandra Taal, where shepherds brought large herds for grazing from Kullu and Kangra.
 Due to overgrazing, the grasslands are now degraded.